Merry Christmas & Happy New Year!

 One hopes that the Express parcel service fared better than the shop's window advertising, which suffers from a number of missing letters!

-Caption For Leeds, The Black Prince Statue C1955
+Caption For Northfield, The Black Horse 1949

 Caption For London, Match Seller, Greenwich 1884

 In 1888 these girls went on strike for better pay and conditions.
+Such a protect and threat to public order was rare amongst itinerant workers.

 Caption For Taunton, Fore Street 1902